anitajose1/team-profile-generator/README.md

   [Tests](#tests)
   [Questions](#questions)
   ## Description
-  Team Profile Generator a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+  Team Profile Generator is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
 The codebase also includes unit tests for checking the functionality of class constructors.

   ![screenshot of deployed application](./dist/screenshot.png)